Hello Spring Cal – Part 1

 Winter Wonderland – My colours Part 2

-I really hoped that the weather would get better here, but it is a typical November this year.
+I’d really been hoping the weather here would improve, but this year it’s a typical November.
 Cold, grey, rainy and foggy.

 I’m currently working on the last twenty rows.
 Phew!